 Upon Corps review and approval of an LOP, the Grower shall sign the VPD authorization, agreeing to comply with all terms and conditions of the permit.
-Upon such approval, VPD shall not be responsible for compliance with any permit terms and conditions identified in the authorization as those shall be exclusively the responsibility of the Grower.
+The LOP will describe the specific terms, responsibilities, and obligations assigned solely to the Grower.
+Upon such approval, VPD shall not be responsible for compliance with any permit terms and conditions identified in the authorization as those shall be which are exclusively the responsibility of the Grower.